Around 189 babies and young children still die every year from sudden infant death syndrome (SIDS) in the UK.

-Research has shown that several maternal and infant care factors are more commonly associated with babies who die of SIDS than those who survive.
-While it is clear that not all the factors are modifiable, there are some that you can change in order to reduce the risk of SIDS.
+Research has shown that several factors are more commonly associated with babies who die of SIDS than those who survive.
+There are some factors that you can change in order to reduce the risk of SIDS.

-It is on these risk factors that we focus our advice to parents, as outlined in the table below:
+It is on these risk factors that we focus our advice to parents, as outlined below:

 Factors associated with an increased risk of SIDS Factors associated with a decreased risk of SIDS